xtoolkit/Micon/README.md

 1- config `config.json`.

-2- customize your scss, less and css template in `.templates/`. (default use Font-Awesome template Edited by Micon)
+2- customize your pages template in `.templates/`. (default use Font-Awesome template Edited by Micon)

 3- build your font with down command